-To determine whether a person is usually resident, Australia has adopted a 12 month in 16 rule.
+To determine whether a person is usually resident, Australia has adopted a 12 in 16 month rule.
 This rule specifies that, to be considered a usual resident, a person must have been (or expect to be) residing in Australia for 12 months or more in a 16 month period.
-This 12 month period does not need to be continuous.
-This rule is applied to the Estimated Residential Population (ERP), used to weight labour household surveys to represent the Australian population.
+This 12 month period does not need to be consecutive.